-SixFifty Lacrosse is excited to announce the Fall/Winter 2018/2019 schedule for our SeaWolves Select Travel Team programs for 10U, 12U, & 14U.
-This season runs from September through January.
-As you’ll see in the schedule below, the Fall/Winter season provides an excellent balance of detailed training with our outstanding coaching staff along with many opportunities for competition close to home.
+SixFifty Lacrosse is excited to announce the Summer 2019 schedule for our SeaWolves Select Travel Team programs for 10U, 12U, & 14U.
+This season runs from June through August.
+As you’ll see in the schedule below, the Summer season provides an excellent balance of detailed training with our outstanding coaching staff along with many opportunities for competition close to home.

 Much of our coaching philosophy has been developed using effective tools like John Wooden’s “Pyramid of Success,” Joe Erhmann’s “Inside Out Coaching,” and the Long Term Athlete Development Model used in Olympic athlete development.
 In the “LTADM,” boys of 9-12 years of age fall under the “Learning to Train” phase while boys of 12-16 years of age fall under the “Train to Train” phase.
 The key to success for both age groups is focusing on the process and development of good habits, as opposed to just winning at all costs or excellent individual outcome alone.